Get Tech Tips

 - You can charge carefully into the common suction port if it feeds in after the accumulator.
 Just be CAREFUL not to flood the compressor.

-- Weigh the refrigerant as you add; allow it to stabilize every so often.
+- Weigh the refrigerant as you add.
+Allow the charge to stabilize every so often.

-- Ensure that the system runs a good long while after you are done charging.
-Giving the system time to stabilize will help you ensure that you don’t overcharge.
+- Make sure the system runs a good long while after you are done charging.
+Giving the system time to stabilize will help you ensure that you won’t overcharge the system.